Humanizr/Humanizer/readme.md

 "Member without description attribute".DehumanizeTo(typeof(EnumUnderTest)) => EnumUnderTest.MemberWithoutDescriptionAttribute
 ```

 By default both methods throw a `NoMatchFoundException` when they cannot match the provided input against the target enum.
-In the non-generic method you can also ask the method to return null by setting the second optiona parameter to `NoMatch.ReturnsNull`.
+In the non-generic method you can also ask the method to return null by setting the second optional parameter to `NoMatch.ReturnsNull`.

 ###<a id="humanize-datetime">Humanize DateTime</a>
 You can `Humanize` an instance of `DateTime` and get back a string telling how far back or forward in time that is: